arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Identity & Access Management (IAM).md

 - You must attach both a trust policy and an identity-based policy to an IAM role.
 - The **IAM service supports only one type of resource-based policy** called a **role trust policy**, which is **attached to an IAM role**.

+## Roles
+- Collection of policies for AWS services

+> If you are going to use an IAM Service Role with Amazon EC2 or another AWS service that uses Amazon EC2, you must store the role in an **instance profile**.
+When you create an IAM service role for EC2, the role automatically has EC2 identified as a trusted entity.

 ## Protect IAM Accounts
 - **Password Policy**
 	- Used to enforce standards for password